pdlogingithub/UE4-Node-Graph-Assistant/MarketPlace/readme.md

 (hold down shift will also enter this mode)
 ![7](003_click_multi_drop.gif)

-Shift click on connected node pin to duplicate connection wire.
+Shift click on connected pin to duplicate connection wire.
 ![4](duplicate.gif)

-(1.3 up comming feature)Double click on pin to highlight all connected,single click to highlight single wire,shift toggle highlight.
+Double click on pin to highlight all connected wires,single click to highlight single wire,shift toggle highlight.
  (for function nodes,slowly double click to avoid openning the node)
 ![6](007_cluster_highlight.gif)

- (1.3 up comming feature)Double click on node to selecte all connected nodes.
+Double click on node to selecte all connected nodes.
- depend on left or right area of the node clicked,will select all children or all parents.
+ depend on left or right area of the node clicked on,will select all children or all parents.
  (for function nodes,move mouse a little bit between two click to avoid openning the node)
 ![7](008_stream.gif)